XHolzendorf/Networking-Lab-Project-Pt-2/README.md

  switchport port-security violation shutdown switchport port-security mac-address sticky

+Talking Points:

+“Port security prevents someone from unplugging a PC and plugging in their own laptop.”

+“This is basic physical-layer security.”

+“Security isn’t just firewalls — it starts at the switch.”

-  Step 5: Configure SSH for Secure Remote Access
+🔑 Step 5: Configure SSH for Secure Remote Access

 Instead of Telnet, use SSH.